camaraproject/Commonalities/README.md

 <img src="https://img.shields.io/badge/Working%20Group-red">

 # Commonalities
-Repository to describe and document common guidelines and assets for CAMARA APIs
+Repository to describe and document common guidelines and artifacts for CAMARA APIs

 ## Scope
-* Guidelines and assets for “Commonalities” (see APIBacklog.md)
+* Guidelines and artifacts for “Commonalities” (see APIBacklog.md)
 * All deliverables are mandatory for all CAMARA Sub Projects
 * Describe, develop, document and test the deliverables
 * Started: October 2021

 ## Documents for CAMARA Sub Projects

-The documents that are relevant for CAMARA API Repositories are found in the `documentation` directory (at the top-level).
-The rest of the sub-directories are primarily for internal working of the Commonalities Working Group.
+The documents that are relevant for CAMARA API Sub Projects are found in the `documentation` directory (at the top-level).

 The `artifacts` directory contains:
 * templates for creating Github issues